orangci/takina/README.md

 # Takina
 A simple multipurpose bot for Discord.
 Also the very cutest Discord bot.
 I can prove it!

-For a list of features and other information please visit: https://orangc.net/takina.
+For a list of features and other information please visit: https://takina.orangc.net.

 ## TODO
-- (long term) document all code with comments
 - add time limits to giveaway command and other improvements
 - add server avatar support to the avatar command
 - issue refresh buttons
 - fix the weebism/character bug
-- add more dns related commands
 - add hackban command

 ## Selfhosting